rick/omg-what-have-we-built-talk/talk.md

 <br />

-### You re-learn that you everything is connected.
+### You re-learn that you everything is connected
-### You end up having to fix way more things than you hoped.
+### You end up having to fix way more things than you hoped
-### And you make some trade-offs and draw boundaries.
+### And you make some trade-offs and draw boundaries

 ---

+### Those of you familiar with DDD should be hearing bells ringing right now:

+## Bounded contexts!!!

+---

-### To reiterate an earlier point:
+### Also, to reiterate an earlier point:

 <br/>